palantir/assertj-automation/readme.md

 }
 ```

-To ensure the automatically refactored code remain readable by humans, we then run the `./gradlew formatDiff` command provided by [palantir-java-format](https://github.com/palantir/palantir-java-format).
+To ensure the automatically refactored code remains readable by humans, we then run the `./gradlew formatDiff` command provided by [palantir-java-format](https://github.com/palantir/palantir-java-format).
 This surgically reformats the lines of code that were touched, while preserving the rest of the file.

 ```gradle
 buildscript {